tungvn/wp-login-limit/README.md

 # wp-login-limit
-Limit login attemps on Wordpress
+Plugin support Limit login attemps on Wordpress

+* Version 0.1
+* Free to use